Care home invites community to Open Day

 Taking place between 10am – 4pm guests will be able to enjoy home-made cakes prepared by the home’s Head Chef and refreshments, and will have the chance to meet the team and take a tour of the home.

-Sonia Fairhurst, General Manager at Newton House says: “I’m excited about welcoming new visitors and existing friends of the home to our Open Day.
-Looking for care can be a little bit daunting, but our team here at Newton House will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.
+Kerry Angeloni, General Manager at Maple Leaf says: “I’m excited about welcoming new visitors and existing friends of the home to our open day.
+Looking for care can be a little bit daunting, but our team here at Maple Leaf Lodge will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.

-“Our Open Day is a great chance to enjoy some delightful entertainment in a homely and friendly setting- hope to see you all there!”